Skip to main content

 1. In the control panel, go to the top menu, click Products, and select CDN.

-2. In the CDN Resources section, open the CDN resource page → Optimization tab.
+2. In the CDN Resources section, open the resource page → tab Optimization.

-3. In the Image Optimization block, select the Image optimization checkbox.
+4. In the Image optimization block, check the Image optimization **** checkbox.

-4. Click Apply.
-While settings are being applied, the CDN resource enters the PROCESSING status.
-You cannot apply other settings at this time.
-Settings take effect when the CDN resource transitions to the ACTIVE.
+5. Click Apply.
+While settings are being applied, the CDN resource status will be PROCESSING.
+You cannot apply other settings during this time.
+Settings will take effect when the CDN resource transitions to the ACTIVE`` status.

-2. Optional: configure URI parameters on the site
+2. Optional: configure URI parameters on your website

-1. Open the source code of your site where the images are hosted.
+1. Open the source code of the website where your images are hosted.

-2. Add a URI parameter to the image link in the code:
+2. Insert the URI parameter into the image link in your code:

 https://<domain>/ioss(<parameter>=<value>)/<image_path>